 How long does it take to get a ring made?

-A ring can be made within 3 weeks – this can be even less if it is a simple design.
+A ring can be made in approximately 3 weeks – this can be even less if it is a simple design.
 A detailed design may require a bit more time to complete but generally 3 weeks would be sufficient to make most rings

 What if you don’t have a ring in stock that I like?

 Our website showcases just a sample of our rings.
 We have many more rings in stock that you can view by appointment in our Dublin City centre offices.
 However, we can also design any ring you wish through our CAD system and make it completely bespoke for you.
-Creating a ring can take up to 3 weeks to obtain (which is much shorter than other jewellers who can take up to 3 months).
+Creating a ring can take approximately 3 weeks to achieve (which is much shorter than other jewellers who can take up to 3 months).

 Do you do wedding rings?